 ESCAPE (Estimation of Soil Concentration After PEsticide applications) was developed in 2008 to calculate actual as well as time weighted average concentrations in soil for the parent compound and additional metabolites (Klein 2008).
 In addition to SFO kinetics (single first order) the software is able to consider hockey stick – kinetics (HS), FOMC- kinetics (first order multi compartment) and DFOP- kinetics (double first order in parallel).
 ESCAPE can handle singular and multiple applications over a simulation period of 10 years.
 It also considers different soil depths and performs corrections of actual rates dependent on the current crop interception automatically.
 Visualisation of results is carried out graphically (diagram showing the simulated concentrations vs. time) and tabularly based on time intervals as defined by EU or national regulations.
 Degradation rates can be corrected based on actual soil moisture and temperature data.
 Finally, realistic worst case scenarios based on specific information on soil cores and climate data sets containing daily weather series can be used for the calculations.
 The computer model is used mostly for national registration of plant protection products in the EU.

-ESCAPE can only describe three transformation schemes and up to two metabolites: 1) a parent with one metabolite, 2) a parent with two sequential metabolites and 3) a parent with two metabolites.
+ESCAPE can only describe three transformation schemes and up to two metabolites: 1) a parent with one metabolite, 2) a parent with two sequential metabolites and 3) a parent with two parallel metabolites.

 In order to consider the all substances the calculation in ESCAPE was done in a stepwise approach:

-Run 1) PERLKA® → cyanamid→urea
+Run 1) PERLKA® → cyanamide →urea

-Run 2) PERLKA® → cyanamid → dicyanadiamide.
+Run 2) PERLKA® → cyanamide → dicyanadiamide.

 Scenarios